inkdropapp/inkdrop-default-light-ui-theme/README.md

-# Default Light UI Theme for Inkdrop
+# Template for Inkdrop UI Theme

 ## How to build